 Figure 7 Credits: Courtesy of The LEGO Group Caption: Issued in 1986, Armor Shop (Set #6041) could also be attached to the King’s Castle.
 It came with a peddler and a Crusaders knight.
 The peddler sold shields, armor, and weapons to both Crusaders and Black Falcons.

 The 695-piece Set #6085 (Black Monarch’s Castle), released in 1988, was the first black-colored castle.
 This castle had the same basic shape as the King’s Castle, but everything was more detailed.
 It had two octagonal back corner towers, which were the first octagonal towers to appear on a LEGO® castle.
 This was the first castle for a new faction, the Black Knights.
 Twelve Minifigures™ came with the set: four knights, four archers, and four foot soldiers or guards armed with poleaxes.
 Their emblem was a wyvern, which is a dragon-like creature with two hind legs and wings in place of forelegs.
 Two of four knights rode chargers that wore blue-and-black caparisons.
 The Black Monarch’s Castle could open.
+With the knowledge the Black Monarch’s Castle was the second LEGO® castle designed by Niels Milan Pedersen, the similarity between it and the King’s Castle suggests Mr. Pedersen was refining or perfecting the design of the King’s Castle.
 Notably, the instruction manual had a picture of a structure the owner of the set could alternatively build: a castle keep with two three-story towers connected by a third-floor footbridge.
 The original list price was $68.
 Speculators are selling it through eBay for up to $284.21.

 Figure 8 Credits: Courtesy of The LEGO Group Caption: Issued in 1988, Black Monarch’s Castle (Set #6085), was the 1st black-colored LEGO® castle, the 1st to have octagonal towers, and the 1st for the Black Knights.
 One could attach the gate from Knight’s Stronghold (Set #6090), released in 1990.